Published on February 9th, 2013 | by Andrea Bertoli

 Choosing organic or sustainably grown foods whenever possible is a great start towards a healthy lifestyle.
 This also supports organic farmers, keeps healthy foods growing in the soil, and decreases the amount of chemicals used in farming.
 Not only will the organic produce be delicious and nutritious, it can reduce your carbon footprint tremendously by decreasing processing and packaging that goes into most convenience foods.
 Yes, buying organic can get expensive, so integrate small changes when you can.
 Check out the Dirty Dozen list to choose produce based on how likely it is to contain pesticide residue.

 To complement all this fresh produce, choose whole grains and plant-based proteins.
 Not only are these the healthiest foods for our body, they mitigate the environmental damage incurred by animal food production.
 Spending time in the kitchen enjoying homemade, wholesome foods is a great way to share healthy values with your family and keep everyone well.
 You might be paying a bit more for food but you will likely pay less at the doctor!
+Enjoy plant based foods that can help improve your overall wellness and reduce your blood sugar.

 You don’t need a gym membership to start being active.
 Go outside!
 Try to spend a bit of time each day outside engaging in activities like hiking, walking, jogging, and or/biking.
 These activities will allow you to appreciate the world around you instead of being stuck in the listening to the bad music at the gym.
 Exercise can help reduce stress, combat fatigue, and make us feel a bit more alert.
 Many studies show that spending time outside is linked to higher energy levels and lowered depression.